cfengine/documentation/reference/functions.markdown

 tags: [Reference, Functions]
 ---

+Functions take zero or more values as arguments and return a value.
-Functions are parameterized "RVALUES".
-Parameter values need to be of the type and range as documented for each functions.
-Some functions are documented with a `...`, in which case they take an arbitrary amount of parameters.
+Argument values need to be of the type and range as documented for each function.
+Some functions are documented with a `...`, in which case they take an arbitrary amount of arguments.

 They can return scalar and list values: